allegheny-college-cmpsc-200-fall-2023/course-materials/CODE_OF_CONDUCT.md

 Much of the spirit that motivated the development of the modern computer came from folks both needing and wanting to be _very clever_.
 There are many good histories on the subject, but early computational history is as much one of desperation and necessity as it is of good planning, foreward thinking, and high-level design.
-After all, the first major challenge in digital computation was to _build a computer_ which reduced to, as George Dyson tells us in _Turing's Cathedral: the Origins of the Digital Universe_ about John von Neumann (i.e. "Johnny") and his co-conspirators:
+After all, the first major challenge in digital computation was to build a computer which was the result of, as George Dyson tells us in _Turing's Cathedral: the Origins of the Digital Universe_:

-> after .... consultation with [major parts manufacturers], whose response was .... "there were no reliable [vacuum]
+> consultation with [major parts manufacturers], whose response was .... "there were no reliable [vacuum]
 > tubes, and no reliable resistors."
 The response .... was that "we would have to learn how to design a reliable
 > [machine] with thousands of unreliable components."
 And they did.